MS in Biostatistics

 PROGRAM REQUIREMENTS (48 credits total)

 Forty eight (48) credits will be required to earn the M.S. degree.
+After completing the 48 credits, a comprehensive exam is required.
 The programs will include formal didactic sessions and hands-on statistical computing training.

 BSTA 510 Biostatistics Lab – 3 credits